Abdullah Abdullah says he is ready for second round of presidential election on November 7.

-Spicer said that Holbrooke’s comments on his links with Karzai would do little to convince those who say that the envoy and the Afghan president do not share a close relationship.
+Holbrooke’s comments on his links with Karzai would do little to convince those who say that the two do not share a close relationship, he said.

-“Holbrooke was almost more eloquent in his silence – he did not say that Karzai was a great guy and that there were really warm and cordial relations,” he said.
+“Holbrooke was almost more eloquent in his silence – he did not say that Karzai was a great guy and that there were really warm and cordial relations,” our correspondent said.

 “There was no feeling that this veteran diplomat, who is known for his back-slapping and being friendly with all kinds of leaders – including unsavoury characters, if that is what was needed to broker a deal – there was none of that today.”